Checkbook Crypto Investments

 - Cost-Savings: With a Checkbook Control Crypto IRA, you pay only a low flat set-up fee.
 There are no asset-based fees, no percentage fees, or transaction fees.

-- Security: With a Checkbook Control Crypto IRA, you can hold the assets in a hardware wallet – Trezor, Ledger Nano, or other form of cold storage – that’s in your possession.
-You don’t have to rely on the security of a platform.
+- Security: With a Checkbook Control Crypto IRA, you may be able to hold the assets in a hardware wallet – Trezor, Ledger Nano, or other form of cold storage – rather than relying on the security of a platform.

 Checkbook Crypto Compliance